 In 1943, Henry J. Kaiser invited key figures in child development studies to his shipyards to set up ideal facilities and programs so workers could build ships without worrying about the safety and health of their children.
 These model child care centers at the Kaiser shipyards in Richmond, California, and Portland, Oregon, yielded valuable research results that helped fuel the study of early childhood education for decades after the war.

 Catherine Landreth, PhD, of the University of California, Berkeley, set up the Richmond schools program.
 Lois Meek Stolz, PhD, a child development researcher and author from Columbia University and UC Berkeley, set up the Portland centers.
 James L. Hymes, Jr., a student of Stolz at Columbia, served as manager of the Portland centers.

 Stolz and Landreth continued to exert influence on the child development world until the end of their lives.
-But it was Hymes, just 30 at war’s end, who would become a prodigious contributor to the child development literature for the next five decades.
+But it was Hymes, just 30 at war’s end, who would become a prodigious contributor to the child development literature for the next 5 decades.
 His work is often quoted today.
 One such quote reflects lessons from the home front: “Every day-care center, whether it knows it or not, is a school.
 The choice is never between custodial care and education.
 The choice is between unplanned and planned education, between conscious and unconscious education, between bad education and good education.”